balaji-balu/intelligent-edge-orchestrator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-**Intelligent Edge Orch** is a lightweight **edge orchestration platform** demonstrating CO (Coordinator), LO (Local Orchestrator), and EN (Edge Node) services for IoT, retail, and industrial edge computing environments.
+**Intelligent Edge Orch** is a lightweight **edge orchestration platform** demonstrating CO (Central Orchestrator), LO (Local Orchestrator), and EN (Edge Node) services for IoT, retail, and industrial edge computing environments.

 ## Key Features

 - **Security-First Architecture** – Enterprise-grade protection for all edge deployments.
-- **Deployment automation** ensures that software can be delivered to thousands of distributed edge nodes (far edge or device edge) with minimal manual intervention.
+- **Deployment automation** - Ensures that software can be delivered to thousands of distributed edge nodes (far edge or device edge) with minimal manual intervention.
 - **Deploy AI Workloads at the Edge & IoT Devices** – Run applications closer to the data for faster insights.
 - **Intelligent Edge Node Selection** – Automatically pick the best devices for deployment.
 - **Offline-First Support** – Works smoothly even with intermittent or unreliable network connections.